Capital Crescent Trail: Pre-construction

 The trail runs on the abandoned right-of-way of the Georgetown Branch of the Baltimore and Ohio Railroad.
 Partially built in 1892 and completed in 1910, the branch line served the Potomac Electric Power Company (PEPCO), the Washington Mill, and federal government buildings, but became obsolete as Georgetown's waterfront changed.
 Ten years after the Chessie System bought the B&O in 1973, the railroad announced that it would ask the Interstate Commerce Commission to allow it to abandon the Georgetown Branch.
-Within a year, the Washington Area Bicyclist Association contacted the Maryland National Capital Parks and Planning Commission about turning it into a trail—an idea perhaps first proposed in the 1975 Bethesda Central Business District Sector Plan.
+Within a year, the Washington Area Bicyclist Association contacted the Maryland National Capital Parks and Planning Commission about turning it into a trail—an idea perhaps first proposed in the 1975 Bethesda Central Business District Sector Plan and then detailed again in the 1980 Bethesda-Chevy Chase Master Plan.
 In January 1986, WABA completed a feasibility study of the trail, and the next month advocates chose the name "Capital Crescent Trail."

 The last train ran on the line in June 1985, when Chessie officials determined that one of its bridges was unsafe.
 At that time, the only customers were the General Services Administration, which used the railroad to bring coal to a heating plant at 29th and K streets, and a small building-supply company in Bethesda.
-Three months later, Chessie officials said that they would formally request ICC permission to abandon the line.
+Three months later, and shortly after 75 feet of the rail line were damaged in flooding, Chessie officials said that they would formally request ICC permission to abandon the line.
 Railroad officials said they were losing money on the line and that it detracted from the scenery around the Washington Harbor development, of which Chessie was a part owner.
 Local governments and the National Park Service began trying to acquire the land for a trail and transit corridor as early as 1985, when the ICC informed them that the National Trails System Act of 1968 could not be used to force Chessie to turn the land over.
 Problems with the line were exacerbated after the Potomac River flood in November undermined about 75 feet of roadbed near Fletcher's Boathouse.
 Before the abandonment, Chessie made plans to sell the section in the Palisades to a developer, and offered to sell it for $15 million.
 Chessie, by then part of the CSX Corporation, asked for permission to abandon the line in April 1986.
-The abandonment was completed in April 1988 and most of the track removed by the mid-1990s.
+The abandonment was completed in April 1988 and most of the track removed by the mid-1990s, following a 1990 decision to not allow a recreational excursion train on the tracks.